Facility Power

 InfoBunker's turbines are multi-fuel compatible allowing us to use a variety of fuels in a crisis.
 This is a considerable advantage over traditional data center generators when sourcing emergency fuel supplies.
 A partial list of the fuels includes all viscous Bio Fuels, Jet A & B, Kerosene, Diesel #1 & 2, Grain Alcohol, FT & FT with blend, JP-4, JP-5, JP-8, and interestingly enough, any 150+ proof Vodka, (although just as true with people, some damage may occur with prolonged consumption of Vodka).

-The fuel for the generators is housed in its own buried bunker 25 feet underground and encased in 2 foot thick concrete with a full steel sleeve.
-The tank itself has a 10,000 gallon capacity and is double-walled meeting the most stringent EPA regulations.
-Fuel is delivered to the turbines over a fully redundant A and B piping and pumping system to two 300 gallon day tanks that supply the immediate needs of the generators.
-In the event of a failure to both motors and loss of prime pressure to the system, a hand operated backup may be utilized to fill the day tanks from the main reserve.
-At any given time no less than 5 days worth of fuel are stored on site.
+The fuel for the generators is housed in its own buried bunker 25 feet underground next to the data center and encased in 2-foot thick concrete with a full steel sleeve.
+The tank has a 10,000-gallon capacity and is double-walled meeting the most stringent EPA regulations.
+Fuel is delivered to the turbines over a fully redundant A and B piping and pumping system to two 300-gallon day tanks that supply the immediate needs of the generators.
+In the event of a failure to both motors and loss of prime pressure to the system, a hand-operated backup may be utilized to fill the day tanks from the main reserve.
+At any given time no less than 5 days worth of fuel are stored on site to keep the data center running in even the worst of events.